What’s Changed: 2016 Gartner Magic Quadrant for Data Quality Tools

 Technology research giant Gartner, Inc. has released the 2016 version of their Magic Quadrant for Data Quality Tools.
-According to Gartner, this market continues to show notable growth as a result of cost, optimization and digital business initiatives.
-Revenue growth is also on par, as the data quality software sector grew at a rate of 13.54 percent in 2015.
 The application of data quality tools amongst enterprise organizations is on the rise, and is vital to enabling Data Analytics stakeholders deliver business value.
 Given the scale and complexity of the data landscape across organizations of all types and sizes, tools to assist in quality automation continue to attract widespread interest.

 Gartner’s market description has been updated for this year’s report to reflect new market dynamics driven by emerging technology trends and the continued maturation of data quality tools for enterprise-class business applications.
 The market comprises vendors that offer proprietary software solutions to address core functional requirements of the discipline.
 However, data quality tools also provide a wide range of related functional capabilities which are not unique to this sector but are required to execute the core functions of data quality assurance, or for more niche applications.